swlaschin/fsharpforfunandprofit.com/_posts/2012-07-09-type-inference.md

 let stringLength (s:string) = s.Length
 {% endhighlight %}

-Occasionally there does appear to be enough information, but still the compiler doesn’t seem to recognize it.
+Occasionally there does appear to be enough information, but still the compiler doesn't seem to recognize it.
 For example, it's obvious to a human that the `List.map` function (below) is being applied to a list of strings, so why does `x.Length` cause an error?

 {% highlight fsharp %}
 List.map (fun x -> x.Length) ["hello"; "world"]       //not ok